XORaur0n/Notes/Notes/Network Analysis/Anomalous DNS Traffic.md

 	DNS Enumeration:

-		Filter by DNS, check records, zone transfers, look for conclusions that end with ANY.
+		Filter by DNS, check records, zone transfers, look for conclusions that end with ANY, follow the TCP stream.

-	DNS Tunneling: Filter by DNS, look at Answers field and look for strings (maybe encoded?).
+	DNS Tunneling: Filter by DNS, look at Answers field and look for strings (maybe encoded?), follow the TCP stream.